wcarhart/marq/README.md

 ```

 #### Ordered Lists
 Ordered lists start with a number and must be followed by an empty new line.
-The list can start with any integer. _Note: nested lists are not currently supported._
+The list can start with any integer.
+List items can use inline text decoration. _Note: nested lists are not currently supported._
 ```
 Chores, continued from last week:
 2. Mow lawn